Last modified: September 14, 2023

 Your Interview Privacy Settings

-Any information or content that you voluntarily disclose for posting to the Service, including User Content, becomes available to the public and may be re-shared by others.
-Subject to your interview privacy settings, any User Content that you make public is searchable by other users of the Services and the general public.
+Any information or content that you voluntarily disclose for posting to the Service during an interview, including User Content, becomes available to the public and may be re-shared by others.
+Subject to your interview privacy settings, any information that you make public is searchable by other users of the Services and the general public.
 So, the same common sense that applies to the internet at large applies to StoryCorps and your use of the Service: do not send any messages or share any content that you do not want someone else to save or share.

 - Fully Public.
 The default setting for an interview is a general public setting.
-Therefore, unless you change your interview privacy setting, your interview and associated User Content will be public and accessible by anyone.
+Therefore, unless you change your interview privacy setting, your interview and associated information will be public and accessible by anyone.

 - Story Corps Registered Users.
-Only people with a registered account on the Services can view or access your interview and associated User Content.
-Your interview and associated User Content will not be accessible by the general public.
+Only people with a registered account on the Services can view or access your interview and associated information.
+Your interview and associated information will not be accessible by the general public.

 - Private.
-Only you can view or access your interview and associated User Content.
-Your interview and associated User Content will not be accessible by the general public or other users of the Services if you choose to make your interview private.
+Only you can view or access your interview and associated information.
+Your interview and associated information will not be accessible by the general public or other users of the Services if you choose to make your interview private.

-Please note that even if you change your interview privacy settings on your account, your User Content, including any associated photographs, audio and information, can still be accessed and used by StoryCorps and any licensees.
+Please note that even if you change your interview privacy settings on your account, your information, including any associated photographs, audio and materials, can still be accessed and used by StoryCorps and its partners, funders and sponsors, licensees and researchers for research purposes; which may include contact with a researcher requesting additional information.
+Participation in such research is entirely voluntary.

 Our Use of Your Information

 StoryCorps is a story-sharing platform, and we will use the information we collect to provide you with products and services to further our mission to preserve and share humanity’s stories and to improve such products and services.
-StoryCorps will always have access to the Personally Identifiable and Non-Personally Identifiable Information on your account regardless of your interview privacy settings and may use your information to maintain and provide the Services to you.
+StoryCorps will always have access to the information on your account regardless of your interview privacy settings and may use your information to maintain and provide the Services to you.
 For example, we may use your information, in either aggregated or individual form, in the following ways:

-- to archive and share stories with other people as part of StoryCorps’ mission to preserve the stories of people from all backgrounds and beliefs, including with other users of the Services by sharing and displaying your username, photograph, location and, depending on your interview privacy settings, your audio recording and metadata in connection with any User Content you upload to the Site or App;
+- to archive and share stories with other people as part of StoryCorps’ mission to preserve the stories of people from all backgrounds and beliefs, including with other users of the Services by sharing and displaying your username, photograph, location and, depending on your interview privacy settings, your audio recording and metadata in connection with any User Content you upload to any of the Sites or App;

 - to communicate with you and respond to you regarding the Services, content, features and products you use or that we think may interest you;